texaschikkita/python-challenge/README.md

 I was hoping to have this incredibly advanced, impressive code.
 That is NOT what I ended up with.
 I should probably master the basics first...

 ...On that note, I would like to take another go at it, but first I need to finish my other homework assignment and study what we are doing now, then I'll back pedal.
+Update - I have been reworking this same script for days now.
+I just can't do it.
+Nothing is working.
+The data it's outputting isn't remotely accurate.
+A text file will not populate.
+I am beyond frustrated and cannot understand why I am having such an issue with this particular file.
+It just doesn't work.
+I don't know how I am supposed to just forge ahead.
+Honestly, I'm thinking maybe I just quit.

 Challenge Overview